 Let them charge

 Stations and a cloud-based service aren't enough: EV drivers have to be able to find you as well.
-A future-proof charging service has to include registration and a customer portal, as well as offer EV drivers solutions for finding and using the chargingstations.
+A future-proof charging service has to include a registration page and one-time payment solution, as well as offer EV drivers solutions for finding and using the charging stations.